jodemaey/VDDG_ENSO_notebooks/README.md

 ## Requirements

-The present notebook was tested on a computer with
+The present notebooks were tested on a computer with

     12 recent cpu cores,
     16 Gb of RAM,

-the whole computation during about less than an hour.
-About 9 Gb of hard drive disk space are also used to store the model's trajectories data.
+In both cases, 9 Gb of hard drive disk space are also used to store the model's trajectories data.

 ## Installation